Please scroll down and if you see something

 Condition is good with a minimal amount of rubbing to the edge of the silk boarder

-An auburn beauty doll with a cascade of ruffles in ruched organze and a velvet off shoulder bodice.
-Original in her entirity & good condition with all her fingers and toes, so often missing.
+An auburn beauty doll with a cascade of ruffles in ruched organza and a velvet off the shoulder bodice.
+Original in her entirity & good condition with all her fingers and toes, so often broken

 Some minor surface wear circa 1920